 Step 4: Understand your different financial options

 You will want to start by understanding your options for funding your small business:

-SBA loans — Other potential sources of funding are SBA loans, which are loans of $500 to $5.5 million guaranteed by the U.S. Small Business Administration.
+SBA loans — Other potential sources of non-traditional funding are SBA loans, which are loans of $500 to $5.5 million guaranteed by the U.S. Small Business Administration.
 The SBA does not loan funds directly to small businesses.
 Rather it works with lenders, who in turn, provide the money to small business owners.
 On its site, the SBA describes several benefits of SBA loans: SBA-guaranteed loans generally have rates and fees that are similar to non-guaranteed loans, some loans feature continued support to help entrepreneurs start and run a business, and the loans include other benefits such as lower down payments, flexible overhead requirements, and some loans do not require collateral.
-As a result, SBA loans are a great option if a bank has turned you down.
-However, expect to jump through several hoops, such as time-consuming paperwork, denial due to bad credit, and long wait times in the application process.
+Potential downsides include long wait times to process the application.

 PPP Loans — Established by Congress as part of COVID 19 stimulus, the Paycheck Protection Program (PPP) is a loan designed to provide encouragement for qualified small businesses to keep their workers on the payroll and other expenses such as rent or utilities.
 Borrowers may be eligible for PPP loan forgiveness if they follow a few rules and requirements.
 The government will lend up to 2.5 times the average monthly payroll for most businesses and up to 3.5 times the average monthly payroll for hotels and food services businesses.
 The SBA is currently offering PPP loans until March 31, 2021.
 About $670 billion in Paycheck Protection Program (PPP) loans were distributed in 2020 alone.